An enriched count of nodal orbits in an invariant pencil of conics: Counterexamples

+Theorem \ref{MAIN} is true for the other configurations of base loci for $A_4$, $4\{*\}$ and $\{*\} + [A_4/(\mathbb{Z}/2)^2]$, and can be checked directly in the same manner as the proof of Theorem \ref{MAIN}.
+Counterexample \ref{counterexample_A4} is interesting because $\Sigma = \{[1:2:3], [1:2:-1], [1:-2:-1], [3:2:1]\}$ is an $H$-invariant set of $4$ points for any subgroup $H$ of $A_4$, and Theorem \ref{MAIN} holds for the $H$-invariant pencil of conics with base locus $\Sigma$ for $H$ which are strict subgroups of $A_4$.
+For example, the same base locus defines a $\Z/4$-invariant pencil of conics for which Theorem \ref{MAIN} is true, see Example \ref{exa:Z4}.

-Finally, we'll construct a counterexample for $G=D_8$ using a different approach to provide counterexamples to Theorem \ref{MAIN}.
+\begin{counterexample} Finally, we'll construct a counterexample for $G=D_8$ using a different approach.
 We will start with a 3-dimensional representation of $D_8$ on $(\mathbb{C}^3)^{\vee}$ to obtain a 6-dimensional representation of $D_8$ on $V:=\text{Sym}^2((\mathbb{C}^3)^{\vee})$.
 The $G$-invariant vector space $V$ has a decomposition into irreducible sub-representations using the common eigenspaces of the generators of $D_8$, and from these irreducible sub-representations the pencils of conics correspond to the spans of irreducible 1-dimensional sub-representations.